rokatyy/nuclio/docs/devel/contributing.md

 the [coding conventions](../devel/coding-conventions.md) and run `make fmt lint` before submitting a PR, that would save you some time failing on CI linting and test validations

+This ARE my mistaken sentense to chek if linter work.